 In accordance with the scheme of the Act, which provides for limited compulsory admissions of patients subject to community treatment orders (see 6.5 below), it is suggested that such an admission should normally be for no more than 14 days.
 After this time, the situation should be reviewed and consideration should be given to either discharging the patient to the community and/or reassessing the patient under section 29(3) of the Act.

-If while the patient is admitted, consent is withdrawn or the patient is sufficiently unable to give consent at any time, consideration should be given as to whether the compulsory assessment and treatment process should recommence.
+If while the patient is admitted voluntarily, consent is withdrawn or the patient is sufficiently unable to give consent at any time, consideration should be given as to whether the patient should be reassessed under section 29(3) of the Act.

-6.5 Compulsory admissions during the term of a community treatment order
+7.5 Compulsory admissions during the term of a community treatment order